 When will Forever Wild take place?

-There are two, one-week opportunities to participate in this unique opportunity.
-You can choose from July 7th through the 13th or July 14th through the 20th.
+There are two, one-week opportunities to participate in this unique workshop.
+You can choose from Sunday, July 12th through Saturday, July 18th or Sunday, July 19th through Saturday, July 25th.
 Because of the remote nature of the camp, you will not be able to join late in the week or leave early.
 Please indicate your week's preference on your application form.

 How much is the stipend and what does it cover?

 The NEH $1200 stipend will defray expenses associated with your participation in the Forever Wild program, such as travel and books.
-All participants will receive their stipend at the end of the week’s program, less $165 for the week’s all-inclusive room and board at Camp Huntington.
-Participants are responsible for reserving/paying for their own lodging Sunday night at the Cortland Country Inn and Suites (607) 753-8300 and the SUNY Cortland shuttle from Syracuse’s Hancock airport to Cortland (more details to follow).
-There will also be a $20 fee for a dinner and opening reception Sunday evening at the Historic Alumni House.
+All participants will receive their stipend at the end of the week’s program, less $345 for the week’s all-inclusive room and board at Camp Huntington and Sunday evening's event at the Historic Alumni House.
+Participants are responsible for reserving/paying for their own lodging Sunday night at the Cortland Country Inn and Suites (607) 753-8300 and the SUNY Cortland shuttle from the Syracuse Hancock International Airport to Cortland (more details to follow).

 May I get SUNY Cortland credit?

 SUNY Cortland’s Center for Educational Exchange will provide participants with certificates attesting to professional development hours completed during this Landmarks workshop.
 Participants may submit these certificates to their school districts in support of their efforts to earn professional development hours.
 Participants may earn 3.0 graduate credits from SUNY Cortland by enrolling as a “non-matriculated” student in HIS 529 TP: Gilded Age & Progressive Era.
-Tuition and fees are $1,218.20 in-state and $2,133.20 for non-residents.
+Tuition and fees are approximately $1,308.65 in-state and $2,370.65 for non-residents (exact summer 2015 costs will be published during Spring 2015).

 What and where are the accommodations?

-In Cortland, you will stay at the Country Inn and Suites close to the SUNY Cortland campus.
+In Cortland, you will stay at the Country Inn and Suites close to the SUNY Cortland campus (see Housing & Transportation link on the sidebar for reservation information).

-The rest of the week, you will be the first members of the public to stay at Great Camp Huntington.
+The rest of the week, you will lodge at Great Camp Huntington.
 The camp was originally built in 1870 as a summer retreat.
 The facility, now more than one hundred years later, will accommodate all of our participants in dorm-style and historic buildings.
 The rustic charm and historic nature of these buildings means that some buildings have shared bathrooms, others will require participants to leave their building and walk a short distance to a shared bathroom.
 All beds are single, bunk-style beds.
-The camp’s lack of cellular phone service and its distance to the nearest hospital (one hour) exemplify its remote nature.
-With its mission to promote natural education, Camp Huntington offers the group a variety of outdoor equipment and resources to experience nature.
+The camp’s lack of cellular phone service and its distance to the nearest hospital (75 miles) exemplify its remote nature.
+With its mission to promote environmental education, Camp Huntington offers the group a variety of outdoor equipment and resources to experience nature.
 These include approximately four miles of hiking trails, the self-guided Waldbauer Nature Trail, canoes and kayaks, and an outdoor fire pit.
 SUNY Cortland has remained true to the tradition and history of the camp, and has only added a few modern updates, including Wi-Fi service in some buildings, in order to facilitate interaction with the natural environment and to deepen students’ connection to the experience of camp living.
 This is an incredible opportunity to experience nature as Gilded Age industrialists did.
 For details on each of the camp’s buildings, please navigate to the college’s link: http://www2.cortland.edu/off-campus/outdoor-education-facilities/raquette-lake/camp-huntington/facilities.dot

 Am I eligible to apply to Forever Wild?